ankitgtron/MediLink/README.md

    Get your symptoms for better diagnosis .

 *Screenshots of each section are provided below for reference.*

----

-## **Additional Features**
-To enhance the user experience, the following features can be added:

-1. **User Registration and Login:**
-   - Implement a secure registration feature allowing users to sign up with their mobile number or email.
-   - Validate user information through OTP-based verification.
-   - Learn how to add signup and login pages [tutorial](https://www.youtube.com/watch?v=H8ThscWsQV8&list=PLA9oyBlTfuCguMi9PTwvA2ewTPJ7701EI)

-2. **Health Articles and Tips:**
-   - Provide a section with curated health-related articles and wellness tips for users.
-   - For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.

-3. **Appointment Scheduling:**
-   - Enable patients to book consultations with doctors based on availability.
-   - Learn how to add appointment scheduling [tutorial](https://www.youtube.com/watch?v=IuYVfEuiSso)

-4. **Enhanced System Checker:**
-   - Incorporate AI-based symptom detection for better diagnosis suggestions.
-   - Learn how to incoporate chatgpt [tutorial](https://www.youtube.com/watch?v=70H_7C0kMbI)

----

 ## **Screenshots**

 ### 1. Home: